 5. Next, click on the various formatting options to customize fields' looks based on your preference.
 Here you can choose how the selected fields will be displayed, like, Bold, Italic, Underlined, colored etc. To select the text or background colour, drag the circle into your preferred choice of colour.
 For example, select the background attribute and drag the circle to green color.

-6. Finally, specify the rule name and click on Create to save the changes.
+6. Finally, specify the rule name and click on Create button to save the changes.

 In a same way you can create as many rules as you need.